AREAS OF FOCUS

-- Events and sponsorships
+- Events and sponsorships, including sports-related events

 The Campbell Soup Foundation does not provide product donations.
 The Campbell Soup Company directs its product donations to Feeding America, our nation’s largest food bank network and its more than 200 member food banks.
 Organizations seeking product donations should reach out to their local Feeding America food bank.
 For a list of member food banks, click here.